TheThingsNetwork/docs/_content/gateways/kerlink/cellular.md

 **Warning:** There is a bug in the software.
 When `GPRSUSER` and `GPRSPASSWORD` needs to stay empty the Kerlink does funny things and no connection is made.
 To resolve this problem, please apply [this patch](https://github.com/TheThingsNetwork/kerlink-station-firmware/blob/master/dota/dota_update_gprs_script.tar.gz?raw=true).

-**Troubleshooting:** The gateway goes offline when the GPRS connection drops and doesn't restart automatically.
-A workaround is to restart the packet forwarder when this happens.
+**Troubleshooting:** The gateway goes offline and doesn't restart automatically when the GPRS connection drops.
+A workaround is to restart the packet forwarder when this occurs.
 You can do so by adding the line: `/usr/bin/killall poly_pkt_fwd` at the bottom of the files `/etc/ppp/ip-up` and `/etc/ppp/ip-down`.

 ## Provider Settings